-Avid readers of the Harry Potter stories will know that Ron Weasley had a tiny owl, which his sister Ginny named Pigwidgeon to his disgust.
+Avid readers of the Harry Potter stories will know that Ron Weasley had a tiny owl, which to his disgust his sister Ginny named Pigwidgeon.
 It was appropriate because the word has often meant a small or insignificant person or thing.
 It has also been used for a stupid or contemptible person:

 “Think?”
 I queried, “do I ever really think?
 Is there anything inside my head but cotton-wool?
 How can I call myself a Thinker?
 What am I anyhow?”
 I pursued the sad inquiry: “A noodle, a pigwidgeon, a ninnyhammer, a bubble on the wave, a leaf in the wind, Madame!”